ndwinton/zebedee/README.txt

 Zebedee Secure Tunnel
 =====================

-THIS IS THE LATEST DEVELOPMENT RELEASE.
-THE LATEST STABLE RELEASE IS 2.4.1.

 Zebedee is a simple program to establish an encrypted, compressed "tunnel" for TCP/IP or UDP traffic between two systems.
 This allows data from, for example, telnet, ftp and X sessions to be